-Two events in 2003 gave birth to this piece: a publication proposal from French publisher Didier Vergnaud of a book with the digital photographs of bodies he had been taking tirelessly; and his romantic encounter with the woman who would become his partner, muse and model, Isabelle Silvagnoli.
+Two events in 2003 gave birth to this piece: a publication proposal from French publisher Didier Vergnaud (Le Bleu du ciel) of a book with the digital photographs of bodies he had been taking tirelessly by re-taking them, through the network, on television and computer screens or during digital projections; and his romantic encounter with the woman who would become his partner, muse and model, Isabelle Silvagnoli.
 I Love You merges two stories, two passions.
-The one with Isabelle blooms in May 2003[3]; at this time, Perconte has already an extensive experience of digital technologies that he had developed since 1995[4].
+The one with Isabelle blooms in May 2003[3]; at this time, Perconte has already an extensive experience of digital